AlvinSheng/two-stage-PCM/README.md

 ## Key Scripts and Data

+R Version 4.3.0 (Already Tomorrow) was used in writing and running the code.

 ### For evaluating the normalizing constant (running this step is optional; output is already generated)

 Order of scripts to run: